What is Integrated Services Digital Network (ISDN)?

 Since the ISDN provides various types of service other than telephone service through a plural number of terminals, various service access points are provided.
 Thus, service access points would have to be defined corresponding to the ISDN Services.

-- Fig 13 shows the user-network interface reference points which is based on the CCITT reference model and identifies the important reference points of the model.
+- Fig 13 shows the user-network interface reference points which are based on the CCITT reference model and identifies the important reference points of the model.

-- The following describes the user-access points and the function of each for basic user-network interface.
+- The following describes the user-access points and the function of each for the basic user-network interface.

 Network Termination (NT) :